 The Admission Coordinator of the nursing home will assess the applicant's medical and social needs and will provide the necessary forms.
 A contract will include the cost of care and other services.
 All residents entering a nursing home are required to have an FL-2 form completed by their physician.
-This FL-2 form may be obtained from the County Department of Social Services, the physician, or from the nursing home itself.
+This FL-2 form may be obtained from the County Department of

+Social Services, the physician, or from the nursing home itself.

 An individual care plan will be developed to meet the resident's medical and social needs.
-The resident and family members should be involved in the care planning at the time of admission and thereafter on an ongoing basis.
+The resident and family members should be involved in the care planning at the time of admission and thereafter at the resident's quarterly care planning meetings.